-All adult general education students enrolled in ABE or GED® programs are required to be pre- and post-tested with a state approved standardized test.
+All adult general education student enrolled in ABE or GED® programs are required to be preand post-tested with a state approved standardized test.
 Students must be tested within the first 12 hours of instruction.
-Sumter Adult and Community Education programs use the TABE 11/12 and CASAS tests to meet this requirement.
-The exception is students who achieved valid scores of NRS level 5 or higher 9.0 or higher on the TABE pre-test.
+Sumter Adult and community Education programs use the CASAS test to meet this requirement.
+The exception is students who achieved valid scores of NRS level 5 or higher.
 The GED® test becomes the post-test.

-Students who are enrolled in a postsecondary career/technical (PSAV) certificate program of 450 hours or more must complete a basic skills examination (TABE 11/12/CASAS Goals) within the first six weeks after admission into the program.
-The exceptions to this required testing are students who have earned an A.A.S. degree or higher, students who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active-duty member of any branch of the United States Armed Services, and students in registered apprenticeship programs.
+Students who are enrolled in a postsecondary career/technical (PSAV) certificate program of 450 hours or more must complete a basic skills examination (TABE 11/12/CASAS Goals) within the first six weeks after admission into a the program.
+The exceptions to this required testing are students who have earned an A.A.S. degree or higher, students who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active-duty member of any branch of the United States Armed Services, and students in registered apprenticeships programs.
 Certain industry certifications and/or licensures also exempt students from a basic skills examination.
 Students with documented disabilities may also be exempt from the basic skills examination.

-The TABE 11/12/CASAS Goals has been designated as the instrument to assess student mastery of basic skills for career and technical education programs.
-Students whose first language is not English are not exempt from mastery of basic skills because of language deficiencies.
+The CASAS Goals has been designated as the instrument to assess student mastery of basic skills for career and technical education programs.
+Student whose first language is not English are not exempt from mastery of basic skills because of language deficiencies.
 The alternative assessment CASAS can be used for initial testing.
 Limited English Proficient (LEP) students shall be given English language instruction and remediation in basic skills as needed to correct deficiencies.
-LEP students must achieve the minimum required basic skill score on the TABE 11/12/CASAS Goals to be awarded a career and technical certificate of program completions in a career/technical program.
+LEP students must achieve the minimum required basic skill score on the CASAS Goals to be awarded a career and technical certificate of program completions in a career/technical program.